 Why I love these Pumpkin Oatmeal Bars

-ingredients for pumpkin oatmeal bars
+Ingredients for pumpkin oatmeal bars

 With only six main ingredients and a few optional add-ins, this healthy pumpkin breakfast bar recipe is incredibly easy to make.